camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates/index.md

 id: index
 title: Defining templates
 sidebar_label: Camunda 8
+description: "Learn about JSON schema compatibility, supported BPMN types, defining template properties, and more."
 ---

 Templates are defined in template descriptor files as a JSON array: